vlaljani/SimpleToDoCodePath/README.md

 Support for marking tasks as complete, so they appear with a strikethrough in the list.

+UI Tweaks: Added a transparent/translucent background to the main page.
+Adjusted the text colors (for headings and list view items).
+Added dividers in ListView.
+Added a horizontal divider below the ListView.
+Additional headings in the Edit Fragment Dialog for due date and priority.
+Changed the Save button to an ImageButton with standard 'Save' (floppy disk) icon.

 Updated GIF:
 ------------
 ![alt tag](https://github.com/vlaljani/SimpleToDoCodePath/blob/master/SimpleToDoWExtensions.gif)